The what, how, and why of short-term incentive plans

 - Requires group management to be committed to the program

-- May cause 1 group to excel at the expense of another
+- May prompt one group to excel at the expense of another

 Profit sharing